 At the time of writing, Tesco was charging 3p a litre more for petrol and diesel at its filling station in Cleethorpes, compared with one of its supermarkets in Lincoln, less than 40 miles away.

 A spokesman for the supermarket giant said: "As is the case with all other petrol retailers in the UK, Tesco does not operate with one national price.

 "Our clear goal for customers is to endeavour to be competitive on petrol and diesel in the local catchment area for each store."

-Most other supermarket chains appear to operate a similar policy, although a spokeswoman for Asda said: "We always set a maximum national price cap, whereas our competition charges higher prices from town to town."'Crippling' the industry?
+Most other supermarket chains appear to operate a similar policy, although a spokeswoman for Asda said: "We always set a maximum national price cap, whereas our competition charges higher prices from town to town."